Lotame/LotameDMP-IOS/README.md

 [DMP addBehaviorDataWithOpportunityId: 1];
 ```

-It must be sent to the server to record the behaviors:
+Multiple behaviors can be appended as detailed above.
+Once all of the relevant behavior data for the screen or action has been appended, it must be sent to the server to record the behaviors:

 ```swift
 DMP.sendBehaviorData()